“Mr President, you’re the only one who can save us. If you save us and stop China’s aggressions, you also save the world.”

 Associate Professor Fu thinks that Hong Kong is still an important channel for mainland China to open up to the rest of the world.
 But with mainland China’s financial markets fully opening up in April, investment banks and credit rating agencies now have direct access, and Hong Kong’s position will be weakened even more.
 “If Hong Kong does not actively transform itself,” he said, “it will face challenges from Singapore and other regional financial centres.”

 "China’s rise cannot be turned back, which is also a sad point for the opposition camp — Hong Kong’s future is tied to China, whether or not they want it.”
-Chen Shaobo, Chinese Association of Hong Kong and Macao Studies and Hong Kong Insights Consultancy
+Chen Shaobo, Chinese Association of Hong Kong and Macau Studies and Hong Kong Insights Consultancy

-Chen Shaobo of the Chinese Association of Hong Kong and Macao Studies and Hong Kong Insights Consultancy noted that China and the US used to each get what they needed from Hong Kong, but as the gap closes between both country’s powers, Hong Kong is no longer a strategic “lever”, and this strategic triangle is breaking down.
+Chen Shaobo of the Chinese Association of Hong Kong and Macau Studies and Hong Kong Insights Consultancy noted that China and the US used to each get what they needed from Hong Kong, but as the gap closes between both country’s powers, Hong Kong is no longer a strategic “lever”, and this strategic triangle is breaking down.
 Besides, in recent years, China-US relations have shifted towards competition and opposition, and Beijing will no longer allow Hong Kong to be a “lever” between China and the US.

 He said, “The security law is a signal that Hong Kong has to pick a side between China and the US.
 Over the past few days, major financial institutions in Hong Kong have expressed support for the law, in a clear response to that signal.
 China’s rise cannot be turned back, which is also a sad point for the opposition camp — Hong Kong’s future is tied to China, whether or not they want it.”